-Planning a camping trip?
+Planning a trip with your camper?
 Don’t forget travel trailer insurance before your hook up your camper and hit the road.
-Travel trailer insurance in Ontario ensures it has coverage when in transit and when parked at your destination.
+Travel trailer insurance ensures it has coverage when in transit and when parked at your destination.

-At ThinkInsure, we’ll help you compare travel trailer insurance quotes from the top companies.
+At ThinkInsure, we’ll help you compare travel trailer insurance quotes from the top companies in Canada.
 We'll make sure you have proper coverage at a great rate.
 Then you can focus on making the most of your camping trip, knowing you’re protected.

-It’s available in a standalone policy and offers insurance for your contents, damage, and liability coverage.
+It’s available in a standalone policy and offers insurance for your contents, damage, and liabilities.
 You can also choose from a number of endorsements for specific needs.
 For example, if you live in it year-round, you can get full time insurance.

 Travel trailer insurance is not the same as RV insurance.

 A travel trailer is unique.
 It does not require an auto policy, since you can’t drive it.
 They are not a motor vehicle, so there are not specific insurance requirements.
-This doesn’t mean you shouldn’t protect it with a policy.
+This doesn’t mean you shouldn’t insure it.
 You should consider insurance to protect it from risk, damage, collisions, lawsuits and more.

 However, this is often not enough.
-We can help you get the right policy in place to ensure your trailer has coverage whether it’s on the road or parked.
+We can help you get the right policy in place to ensure your trailer is insured whether it’s on the road or parked.

-We can help you get coverage for all types :
+We can help you get insured for all types :

 This insurance provider you with protection for your trailer, personal belongings, detached structures, and liability.
 Here is what is generally included :

-You also can get additional coverage if you travel with it full-time, including emergency roadside assistance.
+You also can get additional protection if you travel with it full-time, including emergency roadside assistance.

 Yes.
 You can tow your travel trailer as long as the vehicle you are using is fully insured.
 It does not require insurance to be transported.

-You may have coverage under home policy for your travel trailer if its parked on your property.
-In most cases, you will need additional camper coverage to insure it for loss and damage.
+You may be insured under home policy for your travel trailer if its parked on your property.
+In most cases, you will need additional camper insurance to insure it for loss and damage.

 While you do not legally need to get insurance, it is highly recommended.
 If you purchase your camper with a loan, your lender may require insurance as part of the sales agreement.